chrbala/single-schema/README.md

 # Purpose
 # Usage

+# Taxonomy
+* Reducers act on other reducers and will be flattened into a single value, often acting on data
+* Operators act on 1 or more reducers, returning a single reducer
+* Flatteners govern how operators act on reducers

 # TODO
 * Come up with a name for things (lib, flattener, reducer)
 * Really needs better typing